-Airport pat downs at airports are portrayed as harmless and necessary for the security of the passengers.
-But the reality of such security pat downs, may be something completely different.
+Airport pat downs are portrayed as harmless and necessary for the security of the passengers.
+But the reality of such security pat-downs may be something completely different.
 Something not very pleasant.

 One of the more problematic and invasive security procedures are airport pat downs.

 - If you cannot or choose not to be screened by advanced imaging technology or a walk-through metal detector

 - If when you go through the walk-through metal detector, the alarm goes off